Advance directives are written documents that serve several purposes:

 - They speak for you during times when you are unable to speak for yourself.

 - They allow you to describe the type of medical treatment you wish to receive.

 - They identify someone close to you as the person you wish to be a decision-maker for you if you are unable to do so.

-For more information about advance directives, click on the links below.
+For more information about advance directives, contact your legal counsel or family doctor.